 These ideas were presumably scrapped, but some were likely implemented in later games in the Mario franchise:

-- The piano idea would resurface in the final build of Super Mario 3D Land's World 6-3.
+- The piano idea would resurface in World 6-3 of Super Mario 3D Land.

-- A concept sketch of Mario swinging on an hanging bar would be implemented in Donkey Kong for the Game Boy.
+- A concept sketch of Mario swinging on a hanging bar would be implemented in Donkey Kong for the Game Boy.

 - The "Wall Slam" idea would be reinvented as Wario's signature Dash Attack.